 Case Studies

 The NWCSP and First Tranche Implementation Sites have gained valuable learning through implementing the NWCSP recommendations for lower limb care.
-Putting the recommendations into practice in organisations of different sizes with different structures is helping the programme to develop a good understanding of best practice that can be applied to other healthcare settings to help improve lower limb care on a wider scale.
+Putting the recommendations into practice in organisations of different sizes with different structures has helped the NWCSP to develop a good understanding of best practice that can be applied to other healthcare settings to help improve lower limb care on a wider scale.

 We have created a series of case studies to present the learning and achievements of the sites who have been implementing the lower limb recommendations.
 These case studies show a range of adjustments to working practices to help improve care for people with leg and foot ulcers.